gentlemandeep/yayocorp/readme.md

 The exocore is a preconfigured package to roll out your own no-code, no-cost personal website as a public exocortex from documents written in simple Markdown syntax, including interlinking, generated backlinks and a nodal graph-rendering.
 Site's are rendered in fast, responsive, standards-compliant static HTML.

-The exocore is developed by [Remilia Corporation](https://remilia.org) as an extension of [Foam](https://github.com/foambubble/foam) to complete the system of an accessible and standardized autopublishing knowledgebase network, as a proof-of-concept for [Remilia's New Internet](https://mirror.xyz/charlemagnefang.eth/831rVsd2Z7cjxnBAw118gW8MylKibfC2AeJ6YUHiAvA).
+The exocore is developed by [Remilia Corporation](https://remilia.org) as a [Jamstack](https://jamstack.org/) worfklow and extension of [Foam](https://github.com/foambubble/foam) to complete the system of an accessible and standardized autopublishing knowledgebase network, as a proof-of-concept for [Remilia's New Internet](https://mirror.xyz/charlemagnefang.eth/831rVsd2Z7cjxnBAw118gW8MylKibfC2AeJ6YUHiAvA).

 ## Introduction